What To See & Do In The Una National Park, Bosnia-Herzegovina

 Dozens of rafting agencies offer organized rafting trips and kayak rentals.
 Check out the park’s website for an overview of agencies, prices, and other useful information.

-We ‘rafted’ for a few hours, but it was on a smooth stretch of water more suited to drinking beers (as my group did) and sunbathing, and less about the adrenaline rush of bouncing in and out of the white foam as I have experienced on the Cetina and Zrmanja Rivers in Croatia.
-That said, I have spoken to several people I know who have rafted in this area, and I am told I must go back and try the real thing!
+We ‘rafted’ for a few hours.
+Still, it was on a smooth stretch of water more suited to drinking beers (as my group did) and sunbathing.
+It was less about the adrenaline rush of bouncing in and out of the white foam as I have experienced on the Cetina and Zrmanja Rivers in Croatia.
+I have spoken to several people I know who have rafted in this area, and I am told I must go back and try the real thing!

 So I shall add white water rafting to the list of things I must go back and try!